Dresovense/orange3-textable/docs/doc/widgets/cooccurrence.rst

     :doc:`Recode <recode>` (see :ref:`anchor_to_caveat`).

 *Operation cancelled by user.*
-    The user has cancelled the operation.
+    The user has stopped the widget from working.

 See also
 --------

-* :ref:`Reference: Convert widget (section "Table formats")
+- :ref:`Reference: Convert widget (section "Table formats")
   <anchor_to_table_formats>`

 Footnotes